What You Can and Cannot Do As Tenants

 Don’t know how to craft a tenancy agreement?
 SPEEDHOME has a template for you that allows you to add additional clauses.
 More time will also be saved as it will be sent to you when it’s signed.

 For more information, click here.

 The tenants should remember that the house does not belong to either of them.
-For minor disputes like someone eating your food when you labelled it, suing them is unnecessary and the reason for suing would not be considered in court.
-Take a breather and discuss with them calmly on the rules of the house if there are any.
+For minor disputes like someone eating your food when you labeled it, suing them is unnecessary and the reason for suing would not be considered in court.
+Take a breather and discuss with them calmly the rules of the house if there are any.
 If there are no rules, it would be good to establish one for both parties to follow.

 In regards to missing property or the occurrence of physical situations, tenants can take action provided that the evidence is concrete.
-Notify the landlord of the situation and discuss with the landlord before confronting the other tenant.
-This is so that if any damages happen during the dispute, it will be handled accordingly.
+Notify the landlord of the situation and discuss it with the landlord before confronting the other tenant.
+This is so that if any damages happen during the dispute, they will be handled accordingly.